WISE-PaaS/codepipeline-howto/codepipeline-howto.md

 <br>

-Then you should see a prompt as following.
+Then you should see a flash prompt as following.

 ![run started](files/run-started.png)